|

 Three main Types of Conjunctivitis

-There are three main kinds of conjunctivitis: bacterial conjunctivitis, conjunctivitis, and allergic conjunctivitis.
+There are three main types of conjunctivitis with examples: bacterial conjunctivitis, viral conjunctivitis, and allergic conjunctivitis.

-1. Bacterial conjunctivitis is caused by bacteria such as Staphylococcus aureus or Streptococcus pneumoniae, leading to a thick, yellow or green discharge from the eye.
+- Bacterial conjunctivitis: It is caused by bacteria such as Staphylococcus aureus or Streptococcus pneumoniae, leading to a thick, yellow, or green discharge from the eye.
 This type of conjunctivitis is known for causing discomfort, with symptoms like crusting of the eyelids and sticky eyelashes making it particularly bothersome.
 It is important to seek medical attention for bacterial conjunctivitis to receive the appropriate antibiotic treatment.

 Few Other Types of Conjunctivitis